 Where your child will receive treatment for his bleeding disorder depends on the treatment plan determined by your child’s physician.
 For the first couple of years, treatment sites may include the emergency room, which is often affiliated with the hemophilia treatment center (HTC); the HTC infusion clinic; a doctor’s office; and your home, with a homecare nurse.
 Clotting factor may be billed as part of a hospital bill or separately from a specialty pharmacy that distributes it.

 If your child has health insurance through an individual or family plan or an employer family plan, coverage will vary from policy to policy.
 The most common medical services your child may need are:

 - Outpatient lab work and X-rays

 It is important to understand your benefits coverage for these services.
 Review the printed insurance plan summary from your insurance company or employer, and call your insurance company or visit its Web site.
 Your HTC staff can often verify coverage for you.
 In addition, the National Hemophilia Foundation’s information resource center, HANDI, can help explain basic coverage (but not your individual insurance plan) and provide you with resources.

-[Steps for Living: Health Insurance]
+[Steps for Living: Insurance Basics]

 Project Out-of-Pocket Costs